Samsung Galaxy M01 becomes cheaper in India

 Logout

-Samsung will reduce the price of its budget-friendly smartphone, the Samsung Galaxy M01 on Amazon from August 18 onwards, the e-commerce website has revealed via a teaser.
+Samsung has slashed the prices of its pocket-friendly Galaxy M01 smartphone in India by Rs.
+600. The price-revision is permanent and applicable to both the online as well as offline markets.

-The handset comes with a Snapdragon 439 chipset, a waterdrop notch display, a dual rear camera setup, and a 4,000mAh battery.
+To recall, the handset was launched back in June at Rs.
+8,999.
+It comes with a Snapdragon 439 chipset, a waterdrop notch display, a dual rear camera setup, and a 4,000mAh battery.

-However, it is unclear if the price drop is permanent in nature.

-The Samsung Galaxy M01 is powered by an octa-core Snapdragon 439 chipset, paired with 3GB of RAM and 32GB of storage.
+The Samsung Galaxy M01 is backed by an octa-core Snapdragon 439 chipset, coupled with 3GB of RAM and 32GB of storage.

 The handset runs on Android 10-based One UI and packs a 4,000mAh battery.